 The fascinating story of Roget’s Thesaurus told through the eyes of Peter Mark Roget as a child.
 His love of words when he was young grew into a lifetime achievement and the book we know today.
 Evocative and descriptive this is a great example of historical fiction for younger readers.

 Set in rural nineteenth-century Illinois, Emmy’s grandmother gifts her a special gift for the journey west to Colorado.

 Because of Winn-Dixie by Kate DiCamillo

-When Opal is sent to buy the groceries, the ten year old instead returns with a dog.
-Not just any dog, Winn-Dixie helps Opal with find not only new friends, but deeply hidden family secrets.
+When Opal is sent to buy the groceries, the ten-year-old instead returns with a dog.
+Not just any dog, Winn-Dixie helps Opal with finding not only new friends but deeply hidden family secrets.
 A classic, ideal for reading aloud in grade 4.

 Extraordinary by Miriam Spitzer Franklin

 A powerful story about Pansy who looks forward to meeting her best friend last year, Anna at the next summer camp.
 But in the year that has passed, Anna’s world has changed completely, and Pansy doesn’t know how to deal with it.
 A great book for grade 4 to discuss disability and change.

 When Liberty Porter’s father is elected President her life changes completely.
 She decides to throw herself into her new role as first daughter, but will she persuade her parents to buy her a horse?
 A funny book that will appeal to reluctant readers.

 Frindle by Andrew Clements